-Dr Sébastien Coyne is Group Leader in In Vitro Biology – Infectious Diseases at Evotec, a drug discovery alliance and development partnership company focused on rapidly progressing innovative product approaches with leading pharmaceutical and biotechnology companies, academics, patient advocacy groups and venture capitalists.
-Sebastien holds a Pharmaceutical doctorate and a PhD obtained at the Pasteur Institute, Paris.
-After postdocs at the Hans-Knöll Institute and Basel University on natural products, he worked at Actelion Pharmaceutical and Sanofi in antibiotic R&D departments before joining Evotec, where he is currently responsible for leading several projects in antibacterial drug discovery and platforms of microbiology, NGS and molecular biology.
+Nelly Dubarry is Group Leader in In Vitro Biology – Infectious Diseases at Evotec, a drug discovery alliance and development partnership company focused on rapidly progressing innovative product approaches with leading pharmaceutical and biotechnology companies, academics, patient advocacy groups and venture capitalists.
+Nelly holds a PhD on Molecular Microbiology and Genetics obtained at the University Paul Sabatier, Toulouse.
+After postdocs at the CNRS in Paris and Lyon and at the University of Oxford, she worked at Sanofi in antibiotic R&D department before joining Evotec, where she is currently responsible for leading several projects in antibacterial drug discovery and platforms of Microbiology, NGS and Bacterial Cell Biology.

 Jayaseelan Murugaiyan is currently working as a professor and head of the department of biological sciences, SRM University AP, Andhra Pradesh, India.
 Prof. Murugaiyan received his Bachelor (Bharathiar University, India) and master’s degrees (University of Madras, India) in Biochemistry.
 He also received master’s degree in Applied Nutrition from National Institute of Nutrition (NIN), Hyderabad, India, one of the premier Institutes of Indian Council of Medical Research (ICMR) and received his PhD degree from University of Leipzig, Germany, while he was working as a doctoral student at the department of Proteomics (now renamed as Systems Biology), Helmholtz Centre for Environmental Research-UFZ, Leipzig, Germany.
 He was working as a senior scientist (Group leader – Proteomics), Institute of Animal Hygiene and Environmental Health, Centre for Infectious Medicine, Faculty of Veterinary Medicine, Freie Universitaet Berlin, Berlin, Germany.
 His research interest is in understanding antimicrobial resistance among ESKAPE pathogens and mechanism of host specificity of pathogenic microorganisms.